mastering-genkit/mastering-genkit-go/src/chapters/08-tools.md

 ## Building Directory Management Tools

 Let's examine more complex tools that interact with the file system.
-Our example includes tools for listing and creating directories:
+Our example includes tools for listing and creating directories.
+Lets tackle first the `listDirectories` tool that lists all directories in the current working directory.
+This tool is defined in `internal/tools/directories.go`:

 ```go
 package tools